pijar2000/de_zoomcamp_dec/01-docker-terraform/architect_guideline/question_6.md

 Question 6 : For the passengers picked up in the zone named "East Harlem North" in November 2025, which was the drop off zone that had the largest tip?

-### Note
+### Note:
-Before we start to do the task, makesure you have upload the dataset for the task in postgreSQL via jupyter notebook or python script
+Before we start to do the task, makesure you have upload the dataset for the task in postgreSQL via jupyter notebook or python script:
 1. Green taxi trips data for November 2025: https://d37ci6vzurychx.cloudfront.net/trip-data/green_tripdata_2025-11.parquet
 2. Taxi zone: https://github.com/DataTalksClub/nyc-tlc-data/releases/download/misc/taxi_zone_lookup.csv